civol/HDLRuby/README.md

 end
 ```

-For example the following code inserts two statements at the beginning of the current block:
+For example, the following code inserts two statements at the beginning of the current block:

 ```ruby
 par do